erxes/erxes/docs/user/knowledge-base.md

 <img  src="https://s3.us-west-2.amazonaws.com/erxes-docs/knowledgebase/image8.png"/>

 <aside class="notice">
-*You may add article in each category
+You may add article in each category.

+You can use Knowledgebase script to install on your webpage or inside the messenger or both.
+There are different installation case of Knowledgebase form.
+Go to [instruction](https://docs.erxes.io/docs/user/script-install).
 </aside>

 ---